How to become a nurse navigator: career path, certification, and salary

 Is nurse navigation a growing field?

 Yes.
-CMS introduced Navigation Billing Codes (CPT 99490 and G0024) in 2024, creating a direct reimbursement mechanism for navigation services.
+CMS introduced Principal Illness Navigation (PIN) billing codes G0023 and G0024 in the 2024 Physician Fee Schedule, creating a direct reimbursement mechanism for navigation services.
 This has accelerated hiring at hospitals, cancer centers, and ACOs.
 The Commission on Cancer (CoC) accreditation standards also require navigation services at accredited cancer programs, which sustains demand at the institutional level.

 What settings hire nurse navigators?